Liver Cancer

 The most common type of primary liver cancer is called hepatocellular carcinoma.
 Secondary liver cancer, cancer that spreads, or metastasizes, to the liver from somewhere else in the body, is more common than primary liver cancer.
 Cancer that originates in another part of the body such as lung, esophagus, or colon then migrates to the liver is called liver metastasis or hepatic metastasis and is named for the organ in which it began.

 According to the American Cancer Society, more than 41,630 new cases of primary liver cancer are diagnosed and there are an estimated 29,840 deaths from the disease each year.
-Primary liver cancer is more prevalent in men than women with an 8.3% higher incidence rate and a 5.7% higher death rate over women.
+Primary liver cancer is more prevalent in men with men accounting for 28,000 of the new cases and women accounting for 13,630.
 Since 1980, liver cancer incidence rates have more than tripled and death rates have more than doubled.

-In Colorado, there are an estimated 600 new cases and 420 deaths from primary liver cancer each year.
+In Colorado, there are an estimated 530 new cases and 370 deaths from liver cancer each year.

 Liver cancer is much more common in countries in Southeast Asia and sub-Saharan Africa than in the United States.
 In many of these countries it is the most common type of cancer.
 Each year more than 800,000 people are diagnosed with liver cancer around the world.
 Liver cancer is also the leading cause of cancer deaths worldwide, accounting for more than 700,000 deaths each year.